ontio/ontology-java-sdk/docs/en/basic.md

 Please use the following methods to initialize OntSDK use case before launching JAVA SDK.

 ```
-OntSdk ontSdk = OntSdk.getInstance();
+OntSdk wm = OntSdk.getInstance();
-ontSdk.setRpcConnection(url);
-//ontSdk.setRestfulConnection（url）
+wm.setRpc(rpcUrl);
+wm.setRestful(restUrl);
+wm.setDefaultConnect(wm.getRestful());
+wm.openWalletFile("OntAssetDemo.json");
 ```

-> Note: setRestfulConnection indicates that the connection is established using the restful interface, and setRpcConnection indicates that the connection is established using the rpc interface.
+> Note: setRestful indicates that the connection is established using the restful interface, and setRpc indicates that the connection is established using the rpc interface,setDefaultConnect is used to set default connect method.

 ### Get the current block height